 6) When to buy tickets: We would recommend booking your tickets at least a couple of days in advance to be on the safe side.
 However, if you want to have the seats in the first row on a spectacular ride – like crossing the Andes – it is advisable to book your tickets as soon as the tickets are available.
 Usually, the sale starts three months before the travel date.

 7) Crossing the border Important intormation: You will have to go through the passport check before boarding the bus.
 This procedure takes place at the office of the bus company you will be travelling with.
 Plan extra time accordingly.
 There will be another passport control and customs at the `real´ border.
 It is prohibited to bring plant- and animal-based products to Chile - I almost got a fine for smuggling one orange.
 Take this regulation more seriously than I did :)

-8) Bus or plane?
+8) By land or by air?
 There used to be times when buses were the only affordable option of travelling across Argentina and Chile.
 Now, the new Latin-American low-cost airlines are challenging the old Argentinian and Chilean airlines.
 It might actually be cheaper for you to fly than to take a bus.
-If you would rather travel over land, we hope that this post about crossing the Andes by bus from Mendoza to Chile was helpful to you.
-BTW, there are no trains in this region, so except for flying, buses remain your only option.
+There are no trains in this region, so except for flying, the Trans-Andean Highway remains your only option.

 Rent an RV from local owners!
 Book & save big on RV Rentals near you.